Chiplets Make Huge Chips Happen

 John Lorenz

-Senior Technology & Market Analyst, Computing & Software
+Senior Technology & Market Analyst, Memory

 John has a Bachelor of Science degree in Mechanical Engineering from the University of Illinois Urbana-Champaign (USA), with a focus on MEMS devices.